-The process of copying genetic information from template strand of DNA and RNA is called transcription.
+The process of copying genetic information from template strands of DNA and RNA is called transcription.
 It is mediated by RNA polymerase.
 Transcription takes place in the nucleus of eukaryotic cells.
 In transcription only a segment of DNA and only one of the strands is copied into RNA.

-Q.1.
-What is the binding site of RNA polymerase?
+1. What is the binding site of RNA polymerase?
 (1)

-Ans.
-Promoter
+Ans: Promoter

-Q.2.What are monocistronic structural genes?
+2. What are mono-cistronic structural genes?
 Where do you find them?
-(2)

-Ans.- If a stretch of replicating DNA contains a single cistron, it is called monocistronic
+(2) Ans:- If a stretch of replicating DNA contains a single cistron, it is called mono-cistronic Eukaryotes

-Eukaryotes

-Q.3.Assertion: A single RNA polymerase in prokaryotes synthesis all types of RNAs a) Both assertion and reason are true and reason is the correct explanation of assertion
+- 3.Assertion: A single RNA polymerase in prokaryotes synthesis all types of RNAs Reason: Prokaryotic RNA polymerase has a sigma factor.
+(1) - a) Both assertion and reason are true and reason is the correct explanation of assertion.